 Log Name: Application

 Event ID: 40963

 Contents: An attempt to change the password for user USERNAME was made.
 However, the new password contains unsupported characters.
 The password can not be updated on the Google Account, and will be out of sync with Active Directory.

 To install Password Sync, you must be a member of the Domain Admins group in Active Directory.
 Being a member of the Administrators group does not provide sufficient authorization.

 You must sign in to Windows as a domain administrator in the same domain as the domain controller you’re setting up.
 If you sign in as a domain administrator from a different domain (such as an Enterprise Admin from another domain, or an administrator from a trusted domain) you won't be authorized to install or configure Password Sync.

 Check that your setup:

 - Is running the installer locally (not over a network)

-- Execute the following command:
+- Execute the following command in the command prompt:

 netsh winhttp import proxy ie.